Parallel Test-Time Scaling with Multi-Sequence Verifiers: Method

 \subsection{Applications}

 In this section, we present how to use the \gls{msv}-based correctness predictions $\tilde y\nth_k$ in the \textbf{Terminal Answers} and \textbf{Streaming Answers} settings.
-Basically, in the \textbf{Terminal Answers} setting, we use $\tilde y\nth_1$ as a verifier score for \emph{best-of-N} selection, whereas in the \textbf{Streaming Answers} setting, we use $\tilde y\nth_k$ both as an early-stopping signal and as a criterion for selecting the best candidate.
-Detailed descriptions are provided below.
+Basically, in the \textbf{Terminal Answers} setting, we use $\tilde y\nth_1$ as a verifier score for \emph{best-of-N} selection, whereas in the \textbf{Streaming Answers} setting, we use $\tilde y\nth_k$ both as an early-stopping signal \emph{and} as a criterion for selecting the best candidate.

 \paragraph{Calibrated best-of-N predictions.} In the \textbf{Terminal Answers} scenario, our verifier scores are used for \emph{best-of-N} decoding, a robust technique for improving performance~\citep{nakano2021webgpt}.
 From $N$ candidate answers, we select the one, $a^\dagger$, with the highest score: